 We may be living in an electronic world, but when you work at home you’ll still need a printer and photocopier.
 The good news?
 You can choose an all-in-one printer that will print in black and white or colour, copy in black and white or colour, scan, and print multiple pages in seconds.

 You’ll also want to have spare ink on hand, just in case you run out right when you really need to print.

-Working at home requires a strong Wi-Fi connection
+Working or studying at home requires a strong Wi-Fi connection

 To stay connected to your co-workers or the office, you need a strong Wi-Fi connection.
 If your home office is the spot where you have your router set up, you should have a strong enough connection to video conference, chat online, or use collaborative software to communicate with your employer.
 Also make sure your router provides a secure connection: read our recent article with tips for securing your router.

 If you’ve had to set up your home office in a spot that’s quiet but doesn’t have ideal Wi-Fi, you’ve still got options.
 You can choose to add a wireless router, range extender, Powerline, or mesh Wi-Fi system.
 Each will give you strong Wi-Fi no matter where you’re working in your home.